MahmoudElshahatt/Sh-musify/README.md

 ## Tech Stack

-Book Shelf is built using the following cutting-edge technologies:
+Sh-musify is built using the following cutting-edge technologies:

 * Media 3: The new home for media libraries that enables Android apps to display rich audio and visual experiences.
 * Hilt: Dependency injection for clean and modular code.